Bug report #17475

 Is this a bug or something that I have missed?

-#2 Updated by Borys Jurgiel almost 3 years ago
+#2 Updated by Borys Jurgiel over 3 years ago

 - Category changed from Plugin Manager to Processing/QGIS

 Your problem looks like some line ends within the unregarded shortcuts still don't overlap.
 You can examine their coordinates (zooming in may be enough to see the gap) or put starting and ending point close to the suspected vertex in order to see if the algorithm still avoids it.

 If you won't find gaps in those places, could you please attach a sample dataset with the affected area?